sinclairzx81/smoke-rs/readme.md

 }
 ```

-## overview
+## Overview

 Smoke is a lightweight Task and Stream library for Rust.
 The library aims to help simplify
-asynchronous, concurrent and parallel programming in Rust by providing familar primitives
+asynchronous, concurrent and parallel programming in Rust by providing familiar primitives
 seen in languages like C# and JavaScript.

 Smoke's primary motive is to strike a good balance between Rust's thread safe semantics and the